raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 If you're familiar with formal regular expressions, and are very comfortable with the code we presented in [Part I], or just plain impatient, you can skip ahead to [Beyond Formal Regular Expressions](#beyond-formal-regular-expressions).

-But for those who want a refersher, we'll quickly recap regular expressions and the code we have so far.
+But for those who want a refresher, we'll quickly recap regular expressions and the code we have so far.

 ## Regular Expressions